 Greek 111 and Latin 111 are introductory courses.
 If students have studied Greek or Latin before, they should consult one of the St. Olaf Classics professors about placement in an intermediate or advanced course.
 For the department’s policy on Advanced Placement (AP) and International Baccalaureate (IB) Exams, click here.

 Classics courses such as Greek and Roman Myth appeal to students who desire a broad background in the humanities.
 During January the department offers both an on-campus Classics course and a Classics interim abroad, either Classical Studies in Greece or Classical Studies in Italy.
 Up to thirty students spend the month traveling with a faculty member, visiting museums and archaeological sites while studying ancient history and art.

 Courses in Greek and Roman history are taught each year by members of the St. Olaf History Department.
 In addition St. Olaf students have permission to take many of the courses offered by the Department of Classical Languages at Carleton College.

 St. Olaf College has an active chapter of Eta Sigma Phi, the national Classics honor society.
 Students enrolled in the fourth semester of Greek or Latin are eligible to be elected.
 Eta Sigma Phi sponsors Greek and Latin translation contests in which St. Olaf students have won prizes annually since 1980.

 Every two years St. Olaf students stage a Latin play in a musical mixture of Latin and English, taking the show on the road to other schools and colleges in the area.
 Guest lectures, films, athletic contests, and a weekly “Classics Conversation Table” are among the many co-curricular events that Classics students at St. Olaf enjoy.

-St. Olaf graduates are currently enrolled in M.A., M.A.T., or Ph.D. programs in Classics or Classical Archaeology at Indiana University, Pennsylvania State University, the University of British Columbia, the University of California-Los Angeles, the University of Colorado, the University of Georgia, the University of Massachusetts-Amherst, and the University of Virginia.
-One student is pursuing a Master’s degree in Medieval and Renaissance Studies at the University of Glasgow, the University of Limerick, and the University of Southampton.
+St. Olaf graduates have recently completed or are currently enrolled in M.A., M.A.T., or Ph.D. programs in Classics or Classical Archaeology at Indiana University, Pennsylvania State University, the University of British Columbia, the University of California-Los Angeles, the University of Colorado, the University of Georgia, the University of Massachusetts-Amherst, the University of Texas, and the University of Virginia.
+Three are pursuing graduate degrees in Medieval Studies at the University of Glasgow, the University of Limerick, and the University of Southampton.